yesmineChaari/Intelligent-FinOps-Platform-for-AWS-Waste-Detection-and-Remediation/README.md

 ## Dashboard

-The dashboard is a read-only Next.js app in `application/`.
+The dashboard is a Next.js app in `application/`.
 It has two main
 views:

 | Route | View | Purpose |